Meet our next explorers

 ARES plans the swarm; HERMES changes the mission mood

-ARES, Adaptive Relay-backed Ergodic Search, was designed to keep the strengths of biological swarm behaviour without making the system mysterious.
-It divides the map into soft outward search sectors, so the swarm does not collapse onto one attractive frontier.
-A sector is a preference rather than a wall: an agent can leave it for science collection, obstacle avoidance, relay support or fault recovery.
+ARES, Adaptive Relay-backed Ergodic Search, was my attempt to keep the useful parts of swarm behaviour without turning the system into a mystery box.
+It divides the map into soft outward search sectors, so the team is encouraged to spread instead of collapsing onto the same attractive frontier.
+A sector is a preference, not a prison: an agent can leave it for science collection, obstacle avoidance, relay support or fault recovery.

 At each replanning step, ARES builds a candidate set from frontiers, science targets and probing moves.
-Candidate cells are scored by information gain, scientific value, sector alignment, relay usefulness, travel distance, terrain cost, peer separation and connectivity risk.
-That gives every agent a reason to move, but not the same reason.
-A scout may push into unknown space, a rover may take a slower route toward a high-value sample, and a relay may hold a position that looks unproductive until the rest of the team needs the link.
+Candidate cells are scored using information gain, scientific value, sector alignment, relay usefulness, travel distance, terrain cost, peer separation and connectivity risk.
+Every agent gets a reason to move, but not the same reason.
+A scout may push into unknown space, a rover may accept a slower route toward a valuable target, and a relay may hold a position that looks dull until the rest of the team suddenly needs the link.

-The relay behaviour is especially important, in a planetary setting, communication is bounded by the terrain.
-A perfectly covered map is less useful if half the swarm cannot report what it has seen.
-ARES therefore treats relay support as an active planning term rather than a clean-up step.
-Relays are encouraged to support corridors where scouts and rovers are likely to stretch the mesh, which keeps the map growing without letting the swarm tear itself into isolated pieces.
+Relay behaviour is particularly important on planetary terrain, where communication is shaped by range, timing and line of sight.
+A beautifully covered map loses a lot of its charm if half the agents cannot report what they saw.
+ARES treats relay support as part of planning rather than a clean-up chore, so relays are encouraged to sit near corridors where scouts and rovers are likely to stretch the mesh.

 HERMES, Hybrid Exploration, Relay-Mesh and Science Learning, keeps the ARES tactical layer and adds a small online controller above it.
 It uses a bounded form of Q-learning to choose the current mission mode from aggregate signals such as coverage, science return, connectivity, relay support, remaining energy and failure pressure.

-Those modes are intentionally readable: expand the explored region, collect science, strengthen relays, recover after loss, or sweep the remaining boundary.
+The modes are intentionally readable: expand the explored region, collect science, strengthen relays, recover after loss, or sweep the remaining boundary.
 Choosing a mode changes the weights inside the ARES utility function.
-In practice, that means HERMES can make the same swarm feel more curious, more cautious, more infrastructure-focused or more completion-focused depending on what the run needs.
+In practice, HERMES can make the same swarm behave as if it is more curious, more cautious, more infrastructure-focused or more interested in finishing the job.

-For a planetary system, interpretability is not a nice extra, if the swarm makes a strange decision, the mission team needs to understand whether it was avoiding a communication shadow, chasing a science target, recovering from a failed rover or simply running out of useful frontier.
-HERMES was built to adapt without becoming a black box: the learned part chooses the mood of the mission, while the local motion remains auditable through the ARES utility function.
+Interpretability is not decoration in a planetary system.
+If the swarm makes a strange choice, the mission team needs to know whether it was avoiding a communication shadow, chasing a high-value target, recovering from a failed rover or running out of useful frontier.
+HERMES was built to adapt without becoming opaque: the learned layer chooses the mission posture, while the local motion remains auditable through the ARES utility function.

 ARES utility